vmware/Holodeck/docs/offline_depot.md

 ### Caveats

-There are a few things that you should be aware when using this depot:

-- The depot does not use HTTPS.
-Doing so would require the generation and maintenance of certs.
-This just adds complexity to everything that isn't needed for most lab environments.
+Consider the following important points when using the offline depot:

+- **HTTPS Support**: The depot does not currently support HTTPS to reduce complexity related to certificate generation and maintenance.
-	- You will need to change the application-prod.properties file attributes to allow for the use of http.
+  - **Workaround**: You will need to modify `application-prod.properties` to allow HTTP.
+The VCF Installer UI may display a warning about HTTPS; this can be ignored if the necessary changes have been applied.
+Holodeck automates these modifications.
-	- You will likely see a error in the VCF Installer UI saying that you have to use HTTPS.
-If you've made all the changes, then you can ignore this warning.
-	- If you are using Holodeck, it automatically will make the required changes for you.

-- The disk size is only about 300g for the appliance.
-Depending on what you are doing, you might need more space.
-If this is the case, see the section below on how to add more space.

-- There is a known issue with the depot appliance when you deploy to a ESX host directly.
-In this case, the Jupyter Labs server may not be able to be configured.
-The depot will still function, regardless.
-To work around this, deploy the appliance to a vCenter instance.
+- **Disk Space**: The appliance is provisioned with approximately 300GB of disk space.
+Depending on your use case and the number of binaries, additional storage may be required.
+Refer to the "How to Expand the Storage" section for instructions on increasing disk capacity.

+- **Jupyter Lab on ESX**: A known issue exists where the Jupyter Lab server may not configure correctly when the depot appliance is deployed directly to an ESX host.
+The depot functionality remains unaffected.
+  - **Recommendation**: To avoid this issue, deploy the appliance to a vCenter instance.

 ### How to Expand the Storage